khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-speed-gamma-of-gamma.md

 # Options Speed: Mastering the Gamma of Gamma

-In the world of professional options trading, it is not enough to look at direction (Delta) or even acceleration (Gamma).
-To manage large-scale portfolios and hedge with surgical precision, traders must look beyond the second order.
-This is where **Speed** comes in.
-If Delta is speed and Gamma is acceleration, then Speed is the change in that acceleration.
+In high-stakes portfolio management, Delta (velocity) and Gamma (acceleration) are only the beginning.
+To hedge with surgical precision, you must understand **Speed**—the rate at which your acceleration itself is changing.
+It is the third-order Greek that separates the quantitative elite from the rest of the pack.

 <!-- truncate -->